TobiasVanDyk/RaspberryPi-GPIO-Displays/README.md

 # RaspberryPi-GPIO-Displays

 ### Kernel 4.19
-Two Waveshare 3.5" 480x320 ILI9486 type B rev2 and type C displays, were tested with the [**Waveshare LCD**](https://github.com/waveshare/LCD-show) drivers, and also with three other sets of drivers [**GoodTFFT**](https://github.com/goodtft/LCD-show) - use the MHS35-show for Waveshare (C) LCD and MHS35B-show for the Waveshare (B) revison 2 LCD, and [**swkim01**](https://github.com/swkim01/waveshare-dtoverlays) and [**JBTEK**](https://github.com/acidjazz/jbtekoverlay), all four driver sets functioned well when using the Raspberry Pi Linux 4.19 kernel.
-(None of these four driversets worked with the Linux kernel 5.4.)
+Two Waveshare 3.5" 480x320 ILI9486 type B rev2 and type C displays, were tested with the [**Waveshare LCD-show**](https://github.com/waveshare/LCD-show) drivers, and also with three other driversets: [**GoodTFFT**](https://github.com/goodtft/LCD-show) - use the MHS35-show for Waveshare (C) LCD and MHS35B-show for the Waveshare (B) revison 2 LCD, and [**swkim01**](https://github.com/swkim01/waveshare-dtoverlays) and [**JBTEK**](https://github.com/acidjazz/jbtekoverlay).
+All four driversets functioned adequately when using the previous (May 2020) Raspberry Pi Linux 4.19 kernel.
+None of the four driversets worked at all, with the current (July 2020) Raspberry Pi Linux kernel 5.4.

-The LCD used for the tests are the [**Waveshare display B v2 IPS 12 MHz SPI**](https://www.waveshare.com/3.5inch-rpi-lcd-b.htm), which is on the left below, and the second LCD is the [**Waveshare display C 125MHz SPI**](https://www.waveshare.com/3.5inch-rpi-lcd-c.htm) on the right.
+The two LCD displays used for the tests are the [**Waveshare display B v2 IPS 12 MHz SPI**](https://www.waveshare.com/3.5inch-rpi-lcd-b.htm), which is on the left below, and the [**Waveshare display C 125MHz SPI**](https://www.waveshare.com/3.5inch-rpi-lcd-c.htm) on the right.

 <br>
 <p align="left">